-New Zealand is full of beautiful rivers, but some places are just a bit more beautiful than others.
+New Zealand is full of beautiful rivers, but some places are just a bit more beautiful than others such as the Pelorus river where you can experience an unique kayaking experience.
 Here is a guide to the best and most beautiful rivers in New Zealand and the activities that you can experience at each one.

 Film scouting, wildlife spotting & river kayaking atop New Zealand’s South Island

 Where: Close to Havelock, between Nelson and Blenheim at the top of the South Island.

 Why: Running down a dramatic rocky gorge cut between thick native forest, the Pelorus river is a wildlife haven and was chosen by Sir Peter Jackson as the filming location for a memorable scene in The Hobbit: The Desolation of Smaug.

 When: Swimming and kayaking in summer, otherwise year-round since winters are mild compared with other parts of the South Island.

 What: One of the best kayaking locations in New Zealand, try the family-friendly Hobbit Kayak Tour down the Pelorus from Pelorus Eco Adventures.
 Spend a night or two at the brilliant Pelorus Bridge campground and wake up to the sound of birds, with swimming holes and nature walk hiking trails at your back door (or back tent flap).
 Take the marked trail to try spot a rare population of New Zealand’s only native land mammal on New Zealand rivers, the long-tailed bat, in their natural environment.